While photography is an age-old profession, photographing climbers is a whole different ballgame.

 While you can always figure out a way to make any of the lenses above work for you, certain setups will give you even better images.

 If you’re not on a budget and have enough to spend on a few lenses, below is a list of ideal lenses for different angles:

 - Canon 11-24mm f/4L – ideal for taking top-down shots

-- Sigma 100-300mm f/4 EX DG HSM APO & Canon 400mm f/5.6L – these two lenses shine when you need to take photos from further away.
-The Sigma excels for shots from a distance while the Canon is best for long shots from far
+- Sigma 100-300mm f/4 EX DG HSM APO and Canon 400mm f/5.6L – these two lenses shine when you need to take photos from further away.
+The Sigma excels for shots from a distance while the Canon is best for long shots from far.

-- Canon 24-105mm f/4L IS and 70-200mm f/4L IS – both these lenses are ideal for top-down and from the side shots.
+- Canon 24-105mm f/4L IS and Canon 70-200mm f/4L IS – both these lenses are ideal for top-down and side shots.
 However, the 200mm lens is also ideal for lifestyle and portrait shots

 How to Choose a Lens for Climbing Photos

 The type of lens you need to take postcard-worthy photos will depend on your camera and your budget.

 Similarly, it will depend on the type of photos you want to take.
 As outlined above, different lenses give better results for different types of shots and distances.